 How do I compare rugs ?

-Hand made means handknotted or woven, so if you turn over the back of the rug you will see clearly the slightly individual knot structure on the back (machine made rugs are either totally even or look plastic on the back, or may have a backing to them ) .Many rug dealers push the concept of the higher the knot count the better,but knot count variess from group to group so tribal rugs generally have thicker and less knots while silk rugs are sold specifically by the high number of knots.
+Hand made means hand knotted or woven, so if you turn over the back of the rug you will see clearly the slightly individual knot structure on the back (machine made rugs are either totally even or look plastic on the back,or may have a backing to them)Many rug dealers push the concept of the higher the knot count the better, but knot count varies from group to group so tribal rugs generally have thicker and less knots while silk rugs are sold specifically by the high number count of knots.

 Therefore my first rule of thumb is always to compare 'same with same '.